 * * * *

-(2.3.4) For 2024 and subsequent model year test engines:
+(2.3.4) For 2024 through 2026 model year test engines:

 (A) A manufacturer shall collect emission, deterioration and performance data from an actual high mileage system(s) (consisting of the engine, engine emission controls, and aftertreatment) to validate its accelerated aging process.
 The manufacturer shall collect the data from a system(s) that is the most representative of the system design to be certified and has a minimum actual mileage of full useful life.
 The manufacturer shall submit a plan for system selection, procurement, and data collection to the Executive Officer for approval prior to proceeding with the data collection.
 The Executive Officer shall approve the plan upon determining that the submitted description will result in the manufacturer gathering data necessary to quantify emission performance, system performance, and deterioration of the system elements in a manner that will allow comparison to deterioration and performance levels achieved with the manufacturer's accelerated aging process.
 The material and information used to validate a manufacturer's accelerated aging process shall include, but is not limited to, the following: